maryamatif/MechaCar_Statistical_Analysis/README.md

 2. For lot2, the p-value is 0.89 which is above 0.05 which means we cannot reject the null hypothesis.
 The two means are not statistically different.
 3. For lot3, the p-value is 0.79 which is above 0.05.
 The mean of lot3 is not statistically different from the populaiton mean of 1500 pounds per square inch.

+## Study Design: MechaCar vs Competition.
+1. I will perform statistical analysis on two key features that I believe are very important and impact consumer decisions.
+The two features are cost of the vehicle and safety rating of the vehicle.
+2. Null hypothesis H0: Cost and safety rating of MechaCars vehicles are not statistically different than its competitors.
+H1: Cost and safety rating of MechaCars vehciles are statistically different than its competitors.
+3. I would use the Two-Sample T-test to analyze this data.
+The two samples would be MechaCars data and its competitors data.
+I would perform this test twice for both cost and safety features individually.
+We could also use the ANOVA test if we want to test these features for more than 1 competitor i.e. two or more.
+4. We would need the cost of vehicles, the safety ratings of each vehicle and different vehicle models of each company.
+Running the tests for each model could give us a detailed analysis of where the issue might be, if there is any.